VladyslavTelegin/.NET-Standard-UniversalRepository/README.md

 }
 ```

 ### Step 3.
-Inject required repository and use it:
+Resolve required repository and use it:

 ``` C#
 ...